3 Harmful Effects of Haloacetic Acids in Drinking Water

 We offer high-tech whole house water filtration systems that target and remove almost all the contaminants and disinfection byproducts we find in our water sources today.

 Our whole house filters connect to your home’s service line and clean all the water entering your household.
 That way, the water you drink, cook with, and use to shower will be clean and healthy for you and your family.

 Protecting yourself and your family against all forms of threat is always a top priority.
-This should be no different when it comes on to contaminants, disinfection byproducts, viruses and bacteria in your drinking water.
+This should be no different when it comes to contaminants, disinfection byproducts like haloacetic acids, viruses and bacteria in your drinking water.
 As clean and healthy as your water may look, you can’t be certain that every glass of water you drink is safe.
 Our mission is to provide every family with clean refreshing contaminate-free water while providing the highest quality customer service experience.